tradle/mycloud/README.md

 - `users`: user state objects
 - `friends`: known Tradle/MyCloud nodes
 - `events`: master log, which due to performance issues, is ironically written to post-fact
-- `bucket`-x: tables that store resources created from Tradle models, e.g. tradle.Application, tradle.PhotoID, tradle.MyLifeInsurance, tradle.FormRequest.
+- `bucket-[x]`: tables that store resources created from Tradle models, e.g. tradle.Application, tradle.PhotoID, tradle.MyLifeInsurance, tradle.FormRequest.
 Each table stores multiple types, and types are mapped deterministically to a table "bucket".
 Anything that gets put in inbox/outbox also ends up stored and indexed here.
 The GraphQL API reads from here.
-- `conf`: undifferentiated key/value store where you can store application and system-level configuration values.
-Currently stored push notification subscription information.
+- `kv`: undifferentiated key/value store where you can store application and system-level configuration values.
+Currently stores push notification subscription information, and various temporary values.
-- `kv`: undifferentiated key/value store.
-This might be going away in favor of the `conf` table.
-Currently it's used by the Onfido plugin to store intermediate application/check state.

 #### Buckets

-- ObjectsBucket: stores all objects send/received to/from users
+- `ObjectsBucket`: stores all objects send/received to/from users
-- SecretsBucket: if I told you, I'd have to kill you.
+- `SecretsBucket`: if I told you, I'd have to kill you.
 It stores the private keys for your MyCloud's identity.
-- PublicConfBucket: won't be around much longer, but currently stores the pulic identity file
+- `PublicConfBucket`: probably won't be around much longer, but currently stores the pulic identity file
-- PrivateConfBucket: may be renamed to ConfBucket soon.
+- `PrivateConfBucket`: may be renamed to ConfBucket soon.
 It stores public/private configuration like: identity, styles, and bot plugin configuration files
-- ContentAddressedBucket: content-addressed storage, usable by bots.
-Use via `bot.contentAddressedStorage`
+- `ContentAddressedBucket`: content-addressed storage, usable by bots.
+Use via `bot.contentAddressedStorage`.
+Not used much so far, may go away in favor of a path in `PrivateConfBucket`
-- FileUploadBucket: because Lambda and IoT message-size limits, any media embedded in objects sent by users is first uploaded here
+- `FileUploadBucket`: because Lambda and IoT message-size limits, any media embedded in objects sent by users is first uploaded here

 #### Functions

-- warmup: keeps lambda containers warm to prevent cold start.
+- `warmup`: keeps lambda containers warm to prevent cold start.
 Concurrency is configurable
-- preauth (HTTP): generates temporary credentials (STS) for new connections from users, attaches the IotClientRole to them, creates a new session in the `presence` table (still `unauthenticated`).
+- `preauth` (HTTP): generates temporary credentials (STS) for new connections from users, attaches the IotClientRole to them, creates a new session in the `presence` table (still `unauthenticated`).
 Generates a challenge to be signed (verified in `auth`) \*
-- auth (HTTP): verifies the challenge, marks the session as authenticated \*
+- `auth` (HTTP): verifies the challenge, marks the session as authenticated \*
-- onconnect (IoT): updates the user's session.
+- `onconnect` (IoT): updates the user's session.
 If the user is already subscribed to the right MQTT topics, attempts to deliver queued up messages depending on the user's announced send/receive position
-- ondisconnect (IoT): updates the user's session, marks the user as disconnected
+- `ondisconnect` (IoT): updates the user's session, marks the user as disconnected
-- onsubscribe (IoT): updates the user's session.
+- `onsubscribe` (IoT): updates the user's session.
 If the user is already connected, attempts to deliver messages depending on the user's announced send/receive position
-- onmessage (IoT): processes inbound messages from the user.
+- `onmessage` (IoT): processes inbound messages from the user.
 Pending validation, stores the object in `ObjectsBucket` and passes the message off to the `bot_onmessage` lambda. *Note: currently the bot_onmessage lambda is run in-process, rather than invoked through AWS Lambda*
-- onmessage_http (HTTP): (DEPRECATED in favor of `inbox`) same as `onmessage`, but HTTP, so it has a higher maximum payload size.
+- `onmessage_http` (HTTP): (DEPRECATED in favor of `inbox`) same as `onmessage`, but HTTP, so it has a higher maximum payload size.
-- inbox (HTTP): receives batches of inbound messages (typically from other MyCloud's)
+- `inbox` (HTTP): receives batches of inbound messages (typically from other MyCloud's)
-- to-events: replicates streams from `inbox`/`outbox`/`seals` tables to the `events` table
+- `to-events`: replicates streams from `inbox`/`outbox`/`seals` tables to the `events` table
-- addfriend: add a known MyCloud to the `friends` table, so outbound messages can be delivered to them
+- `addfriend`: add a known MyCloud to the `friends` table, so outbound messages can be delivered to them
-- info (HTTP): get the public information about this MyCloud - the identity, style, logo, country, currency, etc.
+- `info` (HTTP): get the public information about this MyCloud - the identity, style, logo, country, currency, etc.
-- bot_oninit: initialize the MyCloud node - generate an identity and keys, save secrets and default configuration files to respective buckets
+- `bot_oninit`: initialize the MyCloud node - generate an identity and keys, save secrets and default configuration files to respective buckets.
+Should really be named `init` or `oninit`, but good luck getting AWS to rename something.
-- sealpending (scheduled): write queued seals to the blockchain
+- `sealpending` (scheduled): write queued seals to the blockchain
-- pollchain (scheduled): query unconfirmed seals
+- `pollchain` (scheduled): query unconfirmed seals
-- setstyle: update the style
+- `setstyle`: update the style
-- onmessage: where your bot (business logic) processes inbound messages
+- `onmessage`: where your bot (business logic) processes inbound messages
-- onsealevent: where your bot (business logic) processes seal events (reads/writes)
+- `onsealevent`: where your bot (business logic) processes seal events (reads/writes)
-- onmessagestream: where the bot engine replicates sent/received data to tables (see `bucket-x` in Tables)
+- `onmessagestream`: where the bot engine replicates sent/received data to tables (see `bucket-x` in Tables)
-- graphql: your bot's built-in graphql API
+- `graphql`: your bot's built-in graphql API that supports existing Tradle models and custom ones you add.
-- samples: generates a bunch of sample data
+- `samples`: generates a bunch of sample data.
+Hasn't been tested in a looooong time, so use it if you want to fix it.

 \* Note: the purpose of authentication is to know whether to send the user messages from the `outbox` table.
 Inbound messages don't require pre-authentication, as they are all signed.

+#### Network communication flow

+1. client (Tradle mobile/web app) calls `/preauth` (`preauth` lambda) and gets a temporary identity via AWS STS.
+It also gets a challenge to sign.
+1. client calls `/auth` with the signed challenge.
+At this point MyCloud deems it safe to send the client any queued up messages, and will start doing so.
+1. client subscribes to AWS Iot topics restricted to its temporary identity's namespace.
+This allows it to receive messages, acks and errors from MyCloud.
+MyCloud receives these Iot lifecycle events (connect, disconnect, subscribe) in Lambda, and updates the client's session information (`iotlifecycle` lambda).
+1. the client and MyCloud can send each other messages via AWS Iot.